DevinLin2/MKS65-Shell/README.md

   * Multiple pipes don't work

 Bugs:
-	Running the shell using a test_functions file might sometimes print the directory more than once
+	* Running the shell using a test_functions file might sometimes print the directory more than once

-Files & Function Headers:
+	* putting a space before a command makes it not work Files & Function Headers: main.c
-main.c